If you’re looking for the best restaurants in Iceland, you’ll be happy to hear that the food scene here is absolutely amazing.

 It’ll also help you to determine the best Iceland restaurants depending on your itinerary!

-I’ve listed the towns and cities in a counterclockwise direction starting from Reykjavik, since many people only do the south coast of Iceland anyways.
+I’ve listed the towns and cities in a counterclockwise direction starting from Reykjavik.

 Bæjarins Beztu Pylsur

-When we first visited Iceland, we were students on a budget, and we barely ate out at any Iceland restaurants to save on costs.
+When we first visited Iceland, we were students on a budget, and we barely ate at any actual restaurants to save on costs.

-We did try the hot dogs at Bæjarins, known as one of the best restaurants in Reykjavik, and it was everything we’d dreamed of.
+We did try the hot dogs at Bæjarins, known as one of the best food spots in Reykjavik, and it was everything we’d dreamed of.

-We also came back the second time we visited Iceland because it was so good!
+Of course, we returned the second time we visited Iceland because it was just so good!

 You can find this style of hot dogs all over Iceland, and we actually ate them pretty often during our second visit at gas stations around the country.